mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 I didn't understand the file format yet, but I didn't have to.
 All I needed was a way to detect when the files changed.

 After copying these files to `tests/golden`, I saved them to source control as additional golden outputs.
-Then, I added `diff`s to my build script so that it would detect when any changes to the library's logic caused these output files to change.
+Then, I added `diff`s to my build script to detect when these output files changed.

 {% include ads.html title="zestful" %}